-This strategy builds on our business portfolio and continued drive to design technology that serves people and includes the following four key priorities:
+Our strategy builds on our business portfolio and continued drive to create technology that serves people and includes the following four key priorities:

 Lead in highperformance, end-to-end networks with CSPs Nokia is a leader in this area today and we will use our main competitive advantage-a near 100% end-to-end portfolio that we can deliver on a global scale-to maintain our leadership while managing for profitability.
-Within this first priority, we are focused on:
+We are focused on:

-- monetizing additional waves of 4G and establishing leadership in 5G by being first to market with key customers and global technology leadership; - maintaining our leading market share in copper access, accelerating momentum in fiber access, successfully entering the cable market, and developing new smart home solutions; - leveraging our superior products to expand in both edge and core routing, where we have a fully virtualized portfolio that is differentiated by performance, flexibility, and quality; - using our unique capability of offering optical and routing that work together, a capability that is increasingly becoming a customer requirement; and - delivering cost savings by realizing synergies and applying best practices across our entire portfolio to maintain the industry's most profitable networks business.
+- establishing leadership in 5G by being first to market in the key advanced markets with key customers and achieving global technology and quality leadership; - growing in managed services and systems integration and innovating in augmented intelligence, automation, and robotics to improve our delivery services; - maintaining our leading market share in copper access, accelerating momentum in fiber access, successfully expanding in the cable market, and further developing new smart home solutions; - leveraging our superior products and the next generation IP routing portfolio based on our FP4 chipset to grow in both edge and core routing, where we have a fully virtualized portfolio that is differentiated by performance, flexibility, security and quality;

+- using our unique capability of offering optical and routing that work together, a capability that is increasingly becoming a customer requirement; and - delivering cost savings and productivity improvements by realizing synergies and applying best practices across our entire portfolio to maintain the industry's most profitable networks business.

-Over the next two years, we intend to maintain our leading position with CSPs, while establishing ourselves as a credible and recognized player in our target vertical markets among enterprises.
-We strive to sustain and rebuild Nokia as a value-adding consumer brand, earning returns through both our own businesses and licensing.
+Over the next years, we intend to maintain our leading position with CSPs, while establishing ourselves as a credible and recognized player in our target vertical markets among enterprises.
+We strive to sustain and rebuild Nokia as a value-adding consumer brand, earning returns through licensing.